tomjoht/tomjoht.github.io/_posts/2016/2/2016-02-23-lightweight-dita-hdita-model.md

 The approach to using HTML seems to leverage the `data` attributes in HTML5 to map to various XML elements.
 The authors show a sample DITA topic and compare the same approach in lightweight DITA:

-Here's the sample DITA topic from the article:
+Here's a sample DITA topic from the article:

 ```xml
 <task>